Breast Cancer Terms: The Amoena Guide

 Making sense of breast cancer terms.

 After being diagnosed with breast cancer you will hear a lot of new and confusing words and medical terms used in relation to your diagnosis and treatment.
-We have prepared a glossary to explain the most important terms in simple language.
+We have prepared a glossary to explain the most important ones in simple language.

 In cancer treatment, an antagonist is a substance that blocks the effect of another substance.
 For example, medication that blocks the stimulating effect of oestrogen on a cancer cell is called an oestrogen receptor antagonist.